On the stability of the open-string QED neutron and dark matter: Schwinger's boson and massless fermions in 1+1 dimensional QED

-Therefore, the non-perturbative coupling between a gauge field and a fermion field in 1+1 dimensions results in a boson field with a quanta of mass $m$=$e/\sqrt{\pi}$ as given by (\ref{2p1}).
+Therefore, massless fermions and antifermions interacting non-perturbatively in a gauge field with a coupling constant $e$ in 1+1 dimensions result in a boson field with a quanta of mass $m$=$e/\sqrt{\pi}$.

-It is clear from the above review that the exact solution of the boson state does not lend itself readily to a simple quantum mechanical two-body problem of valence fermion (quark) and valence antifermion (antiquark) involving a simple fundamental two-body interaction, because it involves concepts and operations of gauge invariance, gauge field self-consistency, the cancellation of the fermion current singularities, and massless fermions that are beyond the simple two-body interactions in conventional two-body problems.
+It is clear from the above review that the exact solution of the boson state does not lend itself readily to a simple quantum mechanical two-body problem of valence fermion (quark) and valence antifermion (antiquark) involving a simple fundamental two-body interaction, because it involves concepts of massless fermions, gauge invariance, gauge field self-consistency, and the cancellation of the fermion current singularities that are beyond the conventional two-body problems with a simple two-body interaction.
 In spite of this being the case, it is desirable to construct a phenomenological two-body model for the valence fermion and antifermion with an effective interaction $\Phi$ that can be calibrated to contain the basic properties of the theory and to yield Schwinger's exact result.
-Examples of such an approach can be found in the successes of relativistic and non-relativistic hadron spectroscopy where the non-perturbative QCD solution involving the lattice gauge theory is approximated by a two-body theory with phenomenological effective interactions (see for example, \cite{Ruj75,God85,Bar92,Won00,Won01,Cra82,Cra83,Cra92,Cra06,Cra07,Cra09,Cra10,Cra15,Won01a}).
+Examples of such an approach can be found in the successes of relativistic and non-relativistic hadron spectroscopy where the non-perturbative QCD solution involving the lattice gauge theory is approximated by a two-body theory with phenomenological effective interactions (see for example, \cite{Ruj75,God85,Bar92,Won00,Won01,Cra83,Cra92,Cra06,Cra07,Cra09,Won01a}).
 Being a phenomenological two-body theory, such a theory and its generalizations will need to be worked out with considerable theoretical support and persistent confrontation with experiments so that it can be refined and readjusted, should new experimental data and new theoretical predictions become available.
 The present investigation on the stability of the QED neutron represents an exploration along such lines.

-An additional advantage of a successful phenomenological two-body problem treatment rests on it ability to simplify the calculations, to retain the essential features, to provide an intuitive understanding, and to help solve problems that may not be solvable in a full treatment of the field theory, paving the way for our analysis on the stability of the three-quark system in section 6.
+An additional advantage of a successful phenomenological two-body problem treatment rests on it ability to simplify the calculations, to retain the essential features, to provide an intuitive understanding, and to help solve problems that may not be solvable in a full treatment of the field theory, paving the way for our analysis on the stability of the three-quark system in section 2.